Chanda-Abdul/ChandaHubbard.github.io/API-Hack-Capstone/README.md

 <img src="content/flowtoresults.png" alt="Flow from movie input to results Screen on Tablet Version" width="500">

 ### Screen 6
-#### Flows the user to the results screen where they can view thier restaurant recommendation and their movie recommendation.
+#### Flows the user to the results screen where they can view their restaurant recommendation and their movie recommendation.
 <img src="content/resultsscreen1.png" alt="Final Screen top Screen on Tablet Version" width="500">
 <img src="content/resultsscreen2.png" alt="Final Screen Bottom on Tablet Version" width="500">